osrf/gazebo_tutorials/torsional_friction/tutorial.md

 [[file:files/box_and_sphere.png|600px]]

-The different behaviours happen because Gazebo has translational friction enabled by default with default parameters, but torsional friction is disabled by default.
+The different behaviours happen because Gazebo-classic has translational friction enabled by default with default parameters, but torsional friction is disabled by default.